Mamena2020/nodemi/README.md

   - Get permissions

-  Get permission by calling `YourModel.getPermissions()` will get array of object, or `YourModel.getPermissionsName()` will get array of permissions name.
+  Get permission by calling `instance.getPermissions()` will get array of object, or `instance.getPermissionsName()` will get array of permissions name.

    ```